gummesson/jekyll-rake-boilerplate/README.md

 ## Known issues

 Rake tasks doesn't play nice when it comes to including commas in arguments.
 For example, if you try to create a post by running `post["One, two, three"]` the name and title of the post will become `One`.
 The easiest work-around for this is to skip the commas when your creating a post and adding them later on.

+## Credits

+Many thanks to [ixti](https://github.com/ixti "ixti on GitHub") for finding the `Launchy` gem and poiting me in the right direction.

 ## License